 Despite the greatness of Jose Aldo before him, many observers of the sport view Holloway as the greatest featherweight fighter in UFC history.
 Although Volkanovski may go on to usurp his place in history eventually, “Blessed’s” resume speaks for itself.
 And he will only add to it with many prime years still ahead of him.

 The Best Boxer in MMA: Although Holloway is a complete fighter, he is a featherweight legend for his elite-level striking and the boxing he has often proclaimed as the best in the UFC.

-- Over 25 fights in the top MMA promotion in the world, Holloway has compiled a 19-6 record.
+- With over 25 fights in the top MMA promotion in the world, Holloway has compiled a 19-6 record.
 Eight of those matchups were title fights.

-- Holloway earned the moniker of UFC featherweight GOAT from his decisive victories over former lightweight champion Frankie Edgar, current 155-pound titlist Charles Oliveira, and Aldo (twice).
+- Holloway earned the moniker of UFC featherweight GOAT from his decisive victories over former lightweight champion Frankie Edgar, current 155-pound titlist Charles Oliveira, Chan Sung Jung, Brian Ortega, and Jose Aldo (twice).